-Fiber optic networks are always specified to operate over a range of loss, typically called thesystem margin.
+Fiber optic networks are always specified to operate over a range of loss, typically called the system margin.
 Either too much loss or too little loss can be a problem.
 If the loss is too high, the signal will be low at the receiver, causing a poor signal to noise condition in the receiver.
-If the loss is too low, the power level at the receiver will be too high, causing receiver saturation.
-Both these .conotüons will cause high bit error rates in digital systems or poor analog signal performance.
+If the loss is too Jow1 the power level at the receiver will be too high causing receiver saturation.
+Both these conditions will cause high bit error rates in digital systems or poor analog signal performance.

-Test the complete cable plant, including all individual jumper or trunk cables, Jor loss, using a power meter and source and the double-ended method described above in the chapter on testing the cable plant.
-Use the double-ended method, since.system margin specifications include the lôss of connectors ön both ends öf the fiber.
-If the end-to-end (transmitter to receiver) loss measlJremeutfôr a giveu fiber is within the network margin specifi~ation, the deaf~ st"iöi.ul<:tifi~trec;C'lrdecflÖr future reference.
-If the loss is too low, notation should be Made thaftfiatifibefWill probably need an inline attenuator to reduce receiver powerto acceptable ieveis.
-If the loss is too high, if will be necessary to retest each link of the complete cable run to find the bad link.
+Test the complete cable plant, including all individual jumper or trunk cables, for loss, using a power meter and source and the double-ended method described above in the chapter on testing the cable plant.
+Use the double-ended method, since system margin specifications include the loss of connectors on both ends of the fiber.
+If the end-to-end (transmitter to receiver) loss measurement for a given fiber is within the network margin specification, the data should be recorded for future reference.
+If the loss is too low1 notation should be made that that fiber will probably need an inline attenuator to reduce receiver power to acceptable levels.
+If the loss is too high, it will be necessary to retest each link of the complete cable run to find the bad link.

-Possible causeşiôfhiğh>end-to-end link loss are bad connectors, bad splice bushings in patch panelş,ibables bent too tightly around corners, broken fibers in cables or even ba~>iatinchor receive cables or instruments.
-There are only two ways to find the problem: test each segment of the cable individually to find the problem or and OTOR, if the lengths are long enough for viewing with the limited resolution of the OTDR.
+Possible causes of high end-to-end link loss are bad connectors; bad splice bushings in patch panels, cables bent too tightly around comers, broken fibers in cables or even bad launch or receive cables or instruments.
+There are only two ways to find me problem: test each segment of the cable individually to find the problem or and OTDR, if the lengths are long enough for viewing with the limited resolution of the OTDR.

-Do not use an OTDR for measuring end, to end loss.
+Do not use an OTDR for measuring end to end loss.
 It will not accurately measure actual link loss as seen by the actual transmitters and receivers of the fiber optic link.
-As normally used, the OTDR will not count the end connectors' loss.
-The OTDR uses a laser which has very restricted mode power distribution, which minimizes the loss of the fiber and the intermediate connectors.
-Finally, the difference in backscattering coefficients of various fibers leads to imprecise connector loss measurements.
+As normally used, the OTOR will not count the end connectors' loss.
+The OTDR uses a laser which has very restricted mode power distribution which minimizes the loss of the fiber and the intermediate connectors.
+Finally, the difference in backscattering coefficients of various fibers leads to imprecise connector toss measurements.